 In addition to its Special Mining Lease No 23, Base Titanium holds Special Prospecting License (“SPL”) 173 covering an area of 177km2, the current tenure of which remains valid to 25th May 2018.

 Base Titanium applied for a second prospecting license on 23rd June 2015 covering an area of 136km2 lying to the south west of SPL 173 and extending towards the Tanzanian border.
 This application was approved by the Mining Licensing Committee and designated SPL/2015/0042.
-However, it remains to be endorsed by the Mineral Rights Board (“MRB”) before it can be formally issued under the Mining Act 2016.
-The MRB was fully constituted in October 2016.
+It has also been recommended for approval by the Mineral Rights Board and awaits final granting by the Cabinet Secretary.
 With all requirements met, we are optimistic that the license will be issued in the near future.

 Prior to commencing any exploration drilling, a systematic multi-stakeholder engagement programme has been developed and implemented in order to: